Home Learning (Homework)

 Home learning encompasses all learning that takes place outside of the taught classroom environment; typically it will happen at home, but it might be completed in the Learning Resource Centre, a public library, or other suitable environment.

 Home Learning should be manageable and enjoyable, using a full range of 21st century media, including books, magazines, newspapers, Internet, social media, photography, television, radio and film.

-Home Learning enhances pupil learning, improves achievement and develops pupils’ study skills and as such is an integral part of our curriculum.
+Home Learning enhances pupil learning, improves achievement and develops pupils’ study skills and as such is an integral part of the curriculum.

-Home Learning plays a vital role in raising standards of achievement by pupils of all ages and enables pupils to:
+Home Learning plays a vital role in raising standards of achievement by pupils of all ages.

 - Consolidate and reinforce skills and understanding developed at school or prepare for new learning

 - Sustain the involvement of parents in the management of pupils’ learning and keep them informed about the work pupils are doing

 - Develop research skills

 - Have an opportunity to develop independent working